fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

         PAYLOAD: ${{ toJSON(github.event) }}
         PR_PAYLOAD: ${{ github.event.pull_request }}
 ```
-_Note: the above step is only for debugging is not currently in the workflow._
+_Note: the above step is only for debugging and is not currently in the workflow._

 [toJson](https://help.github.com/en/actions/reference/contexts-and-expression-syntax-for-github-actions#tojson) is a handy function that returns a pretty-printed JSON representation of the variable.
 The output is printed directly in the logs contained in the Actions tab of your repo.
 In this example, printing the payload for a push event will look like this (truncated for brevity):